josmo/drone-ecs/DOCS.md

 * `secret_key` - AWS secret access key
 * `region` - AWS availability zone
 * `service` - Name of the service in the cluster, **MUST** be created already in ECS
+* `cluster` - Name of the cluster.
+Optional.
+Default cluster is used if not specified
 * `family` - Family name of the task definition to create or update with a new revision
 * `image_name`, Container image to use, do not include the tag here
 * `image_tag` - Tag of the image to use, defaults to latest